mrworf/window-opener/README.md

 the PID it got on launch.
 A neat way to avoid shutting down other chrome instances.

 # The future

+- Allow reload of `config.yml` and `secrets.yml` via REST API
+- Log to file instead of stdout

 Obviously this is just scraping the surface.
 There's many improvements that can be done, like activating windows based on name or waiting for a window to show up, etc. But until there's a need for it, it's not likely to get implemented.

 As always, feel free to submit PRs for improvements.